• Skip to main content

 • Because it doesn’t contain any preservatives or emulsifiers, your pecan butter will not look exactly like the thick and creamy peanut butter you purchase at the store.
 It also may separate a bit and have a little oil on the top that needs to be mixed in before serving.
 Have no fear; it will still be delicious.

-• If you want your recipe to be 100% free of anything other than the pecans, you can certainly leave out the other ingredients, including the sugar and salt, but I think they enhance the flavor.
+• If you want your recipe to be 100% free of anything other than the pecans, you can leave out the other ingredients, including the sugar and salt, but I think they enhance the flavor.

 Nutrition